Skip to main content

 Workplace Safety Increased Profits

-We’ve seen with clients like Linde Engineering that when leaders and teams build strong coaching skills, safety performance gets better, communication improves, and business results follow.
+Performance Consultants has been pioneering a coaching approach to Safety leadership since its start in the 1980s.
+Working with industrial giants such as Linde Engineering to train thousands of employees in HSE and beyond, we proved that when leaders and teams build strong coaching skills, safety performance gets better, communication improves, and business results follow.

-A great example is Paul O’Neill’s work at Alcoa.
-When he made safety the main focus, it led to more open communication, better problem-solving, and stronger teamwork at every level.
+Another great example is Paul O’Neill’s famed approach to safety at Alcoa when he became its “Safety focused CEO” (1987- 1999).
+When he made safety the main drive, it led to more open communication, better problem-solving, and stronger teamwork at every level as well as commercial success.

 The results were impressive: operations became safer, people felt more empowered, and profits increased significantly.